Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 stream.on('end', () => console.log('done'));

-Passing 'utf8' means chunks arrive as strings.
-Without it, they're Buffers.
-For binary files - images, videos, archives - leave the encoding off and work with the raw bytes.
+Passing 'utf8' makes chunks arrive as strings.
+Without an encoding, they arrive as Buffers.
+For binary files such as images, videos, and archives, leave the encoding off and work with the raw bytes.

 const stream = fs.createReadStream('./file.bin', {